kanfarrs/Dynamic-Graph-Dissolution/README.md

 All material is made available under MIT license.

 # Code
-Please follow the notebook for single crack dissolution, discrete fracture network visualization, and graph dissolution.
+Please follow the crack dissolution and dynamic graph dissolution notebooks.